|Guide||♦||42 Triplogs||8 Topics|

 If you are not from Arizona or have never hiked in Arizona but would like to see most of what the state has to offer as far as a backpacking trip, this is the trail for you!

 The road to the trailhead is just as Joe describes it...
 ROUGH!
-I had a rental car that let's just say performed great, but I held my breathe on several occasions waiting to see the oil light come on because I ripped the oil pan clean off, but as luck was on my side, this did not happen.
+I had a rental car that, let's say, performed great, but I held my breath on several occasions waiting to see the oil light come on because I ripped the oil pan clean off, but as luck was on my side, this did not happen.
 Plan early and reserve that SUV.

-Let me start by saying that the book "Hiker's Guide to the Superstition Wilderness" is a must buy for planning.
+Let me start by saying that the book "Hiker's Guide to the Superstition Wilderness" is a must-buy for planning.
 It was by far the most accurate hiking book for a destination that I have ever bought.

 After you cross over the top of the pass, it is a mere 45 minutes to Angel Basin.
 Upon arrival, you will see why this is a great place to set up camp.
-It is very level, open with enough room for many people to set up camp (although I had the place to myself the entire time) and again, if you are as lucky as I was, a river with filterable water.
+It is very level, open with enough room for many people to set up camp (although I had the place to myself the entire time) and again if you are as lucky as I was, a river with filterable water.

 After setting up camp and stowing my gear, it was an easy stroll to the cliff dwellings.
 Please take Joe's advice and leave the ruins intact and untainted by trash.